henryk-mustroph/first_version_qmsAIA/README.md

   - `docker compose up`

 Your application will be available at http://localhost:3000/qmsAIA.

-## Database Setup

-1. **MongoDB Atlas**:
-   - Create an account on MongoDB Atlas [here](https://www.mongodb.com/cloud/atlas).
-   - Create a new cluster and get the connection string.
-   - Generate an API token for your application.
-   - Note the database name, as it will be required for configuration.

-## Verification Component in RMS

-1. **Hugging Face**:
-  - Make an account on Hugging Face [here](https://huggingface.co/settings/tokens).
-  - Get API token
-  - In the `./verification` directory of the RMS, when running the `main.py` file add your API token.
-2. **GPU Resources**:
-  - Use the formula provided in the paper to calculate the GPU VRAM to execute the technical metrics on a choosen LLM, for a batch size of one.

 ## Licence
 The licence is given in the main path of the project: COPYING.